 Boy, was I ever wrong.

-Rosato from Puglia, and especially Salento, is often raspberry pink, which suggests a “sugar bomb.”
-But much of the rosato comes from the Negro Amaro grape, which translates as “dark and bitter.”
-Instead of a sweet flavor profile, these rosés are surprisingly savory, dry and full-bodied.
+Rosato from Puglia, especially Salento, is often raspberry pink, suggesting a “sugar bomb.”
+But much of the Rosato comes from the Negro Amaro grape, which translates as “dark and bitter.”
+Instead of a sweet flavor profile, these rosés are surprisingly savory, dry, and full-bodied.
 My favorite thing about the Salento Rosato is the minerality contributed by the saline air, water, and soil of the peninsula.

 Although the color connotes a lesser quality rosé to many, the bright or darker rosés can be more interesting than the pale rosé of Provence, although the pale versions are the current It-Girls of the wine world.
 There is room for every type of pink wine–the preference largely depends on the cuisine, climate, and taste of the drinker.

 Some producers make rosé by blending red and white wines to create a pink wine, but this is not common, and it’s illegal in some places.
 It’s also common practice to use the saignée method to bleed-off juices during red wine production.

 However, the purpose-made rosé is the creme de la creme.
 The process involves the direct pressing of dark-skinned grapes, leaving the skins in contact with the juice for a few hours to a few days.
 The longer they are in contact, the more intense the color of the wine.

 My opinion on Rosato has evolved in the years since I’ve left Salento.
 Now when I see someone drinking Rosato/rosé, my reaction is, “They’re drinking pink wine?
 Where’s mine?”